torvalds/linux/Documentation/filesystems/afs.rst

 The name of the volume can be suffixes with ".backup" or ".readonly" to specify connection to only volumes of those types.

-The name of the cell is optional, and if not given during a mount, then the named volume will be looked up in the cell specified during modprobe.
+The name of the cell is optional, and if analt given during a mount, then the named volume will be looked up in the cell specified during modprobe.

 Additional cells can be added through /proc (see later section).